abrady/Vulk/README.md

 * run `cmake -S . -B build` from the root of the project

 # TODOs
+* VulkResources should only need to live during the loading phase

 # Log

+##

 ## 2/3/24 bootstrapping and resource loading
 I took the VulkanRender project, copied it, and need to clean out the cruft.